arlotfi79/PeerToPeerCommunication/README.md

 # Peer to Peer Chatroom with File Transfer
-This project was designed by [Professor Ali Hamzeh](https://scholar.google.com/citations?user=3AijUAwAAAAJ&hl=en) for the Principles of Programming course (Winter 2020).
+This project was designed by [Professor Ali Hamzeh](https://scholar.google.com/citations?user=3AijUAwAAAAJ&hl=en) for the Principles of Programming course (Fall 2020).

 ## Dependencies
 This project only runs on a linux Operating System or WSL (Windows Subsystem for Linux).